A rare species of fern that has experienced a rapid decline and has a high risk of extinction in England.

 Forked Spleenwort is evergreen and long-lived, but does exhibit some dieback at the end of summer.
 Like other ferns it has a double generational lifecycle, but little is known about its gametophyte stage.

-We remain very concerned about the survival of this species in England, with both sites showing population decline in recent years.
+We remain very concerned about the survival of this species in England, with both southern sites showing population decline in recent years.
 As well as annual monitoring, we liaise with land managers to ensure management is effective in removing over-shading & competing vegetation.

-Our future aims include re-surveying all Welsh sites to investigate its success, and hopefully provide insight into habitat preferences and requirements.
+Our future aims include re-surveying all Welsh and Scottish sites to investigate its success, and hopefully provide insight into habitat preferences and requirements.
 This will advise whether an introduction in England is possible to augment the native populations.